opensearch-project/ml-commons/docs/tutorials/aws/semantic_search_with_cohere_embedding_model.md

 # Topic

-> The easiest way for setting up Bedrock titan embedding model on your Amazon OpenSearch cluster is using [AWS CloudFormation](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/cfn-template.html)
+> The easiest way for setting up embedding model on your Amazon OpenSearch cluster is using [AWS CloudFormation](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/cfn-template.html)

 > This tutorial explains detail steps if you want to configure everything manually.
 You can also connect to other service with similar way.